Stock-to-Flow

 TL;DR

-Bitcoin's price plotted against PlanB's 2019 scarcity-based valuation model — price = exp(a) · S2F^b, where stock-to-flow is circulating supply divided by annual issuance.
-A high-R² historical fit, a controversial forward forecast.
+Bitcoin's price against PlanB's 2019 scarcity regression — price = exp(a) · S2F^b, where stock-to-flow is circulating supply divided by annual issuance.
+Each halving doubles S2F and steps the model price up.
+A 90%-plus historical R², a forward forecast that has not held.

-The Stock-to-Flow chart plots Bitcoin's daily close against the model price predicted by the regression PlanB introduced in 2019.
-The model takes circulating supply (“stock”) divided by annual issuance (“flow”) and maps that ratio to a fitted price via a power-law relationship.
-The chart shows two lines: realised daily close, and the dashed S2F-implied model price computed from the live coefficients.
+The chart plots Bitcoin's daily close against the model price implied by the regression PlanB introduced in 2019.
+The model takes circulating supply (“stock”) divided by annual issuance (“flow”) and maps that ratio to a fitted price through a power law.
+Two lines: realised daily close, and the dashed S2F-implied model price computed from the live coefficients.
+The whole indicator is the distance between them.

 Inputs: the daily Bitcoin USD close history and a deterministic supply schedule keyed off the four canonical halvings (block heights 210,000 / 420,000 / 630,000 / 840,000 with subsidies 25 / 12.5 / 6.25 / 3.125 BTC respectively).
 For every day t: